kbrakesh26/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This is a game which has been developved using the concepts of HTML, CSS and JavaScript.
+This is a game which has been developed using the concepts of HTML, CSS and JavaScript.